 About me

-I recently led a comprehensive study of galaxy morphologies in the Virgo Cluster using imaging from the Next Generation Virgo Cluster Survey (NGVS).
+I led a comprehensive study of galaxy morphologies in the Virgo Cluster using imaging from the Next Generation Virgo Cluster Survey (NGVS).
 This work combines traditional visual classifications with a broad suite of catalog measurements, including magnitudes, colours, sizes, and environmental density, alongside non-parametric morphology metrics measured with statmorph.

 Machine Learning Applications to Galaxy Morphology

-Nuclear Star Clusters
+Statistical Modelling and Population-Level Inference of Nuclear Star Clusters

 Colour Images for Virgo Cluster Galaxies